Made With Just Salt & Olive Oil – a Simple & Delicious Recipe for Roasted Fresh Red Beets.

 I usually roast veggies at 375° – 400°.
 This temperature range has always worked best for me.
 I toss and flip the veggies a few times, but if I forget them for a bit, things don’t start to burn.
 You can certainly roast at higher temps and reduced times, just keep a closer eye on the veggies and flip more often.

 I love these beets served as is.
+Taste & adjust salt if necessary.
 A drizzle of balsamic vinegar also compliments them nicely.
-My daughters and I love beets, so I tend to make them as a snack for us.

 Thanks for stopping by!

 - Freshly ground sea salt

 - Preheat oven to 375°